CS433-DCML-2022/ComposersClassifier/label_processing/README.md

 ## Input files
-- metadata.csv: produced by tally.py as part of "Preprocessing" step Download the metadata.csv file from https://drive.google.com/drive/folders/1Fdby1B12gKPfIL31OetuSnTjYF_uLe1_?usp=sharing, folder label_processing_example/
+- metadata.csv: produced by tally.py as part of "Preprocessing" step Download the metadata.csv file from https://drive.google.com/drive/folders/1Fdby1B12gKPfIL31OetuSnTjYF_uLe1_?usp=sharing, folder label_processing_example/, into ../data/label_processing_example/

 ## Output files
 - id_composers.tsv: reduced version of metadata.csv with only lines for which a composer could be extracted